top of page

 The school provides details on the levels and types of need at termly intervals to the Local Authority through the school census.

-Greenland also has an Enhanced Learning Provision (ELP) which supports a mix of needs for Key Stage 2 pupils, ensuring that children with more complex special needs can remain in education in a school within their community.
-The ELP offers an enhanced mainstream provision for 24 SEN children with smaller class sizes, higher staff to pupil ratios, adapted teaching and learning delivered in shorter bursts, planned opportunities for movement embedded into daily routines, access to sensory aids and a nurture based ethos at its core.
-It is located in a tranquil wooded environment adjacent to Greenland school and has direct access to forest school.
-Children in the ELP integrate fully into Greenland school, mixing for lessons such as Reading, Phonics and Maths where able and integrating with mainstream peers at play times and lunch times.
-The ELP does not provide 1:1 support for children and promotes independence in learning, encouraging growth and resilience and setting high aspirations.
-Children's needs are met through the ELPs nurturing daily structure and routine, alongside targeted interventions identified in their Education, Health and Care Plans.
+Greenland also has an Enhanced Provision (The LAMP) which supports a mix of needs for Key Stage 2 pupils, ensuring that children with more complex special needs can remain in education in a school within their community.
+The LAMP offers an enhanced offer for up to 24 children.
+8 of these places are commissioned by the Local Authority.
+The LAMP has smaller class sizes therefore higher staff to pupil ratios, adapted teaching and learning delivered in shorter bursts, planned opportunities for movement embedded into daily routines, access to sensory circuits and focus tools and a nurture based ethos at its core.
+It is located in a tranquil wooded environment adjacent to the main school and has direct access to forest school.
+Children in the LAMP integrate fully into Greenland school, mixing for lessons such as Reading, Phonics and Maths (where able) and integrating with mainstream peers at play times and lunch times.
+The LAMP does not provide 1:1 support for children and promotes independence, encouraging growth and resilience and setting high aspirations.
+Children's needs are met through a nurturing daily structure and routine, alongside targeted interventions identified in their Education, Health and Care Plans.

-Within the ELP there are currently 25 children.
-15 in a Year 5/6 classroom (ELP2) and 10 in a Year 3/4 classroom (ELP1).
-Each base has two adults.
-10 of these places (across both classrooms) are currently allocated by the Local Authority via EHCP consultation.
-All children in the ELP have cognition and learning difficulties and many are autistic presenting with speech language and communication difficulties and anxiety.
-Children can be withdrawn or isolated, sensory seeking - disruptive or disturbing in a mainstream classroom, over-active, impulsive or lacking in concentration and require an adapted environment and provision in order to thrive and progress.
+Within the LAMP there are currently 26 children.
+16 in a Year 5/6 classroom (LAMP 3) and 10 in a Year 3/4 classroom (LAMP 2).
+Each base has a minimum of two adults.
+8 of these places (across both classrooms) are currently commissioned by the Local Authority, which pupils can access via EHCP consultation.
+All children in the LAMP currently have cognition and learning difficulties and many are autistic (or awaiting diagnosis).
+Many of the pupils present with speech language and communication difficulties and many have heightened anxiety, especially about school.
+Children can be withdrawn or isolated, sensory seeking - disruptive or disturbing in a mainstream classroom, over-active, impulsive or lacking in concentration and require an adapted environment and provision in order to thrive and make progress.

 If you would like to discuss your child’s SEND needs please contact the school.